-New fig trees species, an unusual find in Spain.
+New fig trees species, an unusual find in Spain

 The amazing Fig Tree or Ficus carica is an Asian species of the mulberry family.
-It is native to the Middle East and western Asia but present since many centuries in the south of Europe.
+It is native to the Middle East and western Asia but present for many centuries in the south of Europe.

 It can grow from sea level up to 1.700 meters and prefers relatively light free-draining soils.

-Most fig species require to be pollinated by the fig wasp or another tree but for the Ficus carica, this does not always apply.
-The fig tree was one of the first trees to be cultivated by men
+Most fig species require to be pollinated by the fig wasp or another tree, but for the Ficus carica, this does not always apply.
+The fig tree was one of the first trees to be cultivated by men.

-In Greece, fig trees were very common.
+In Greece, fig-trees were very common.
 Aristotle and also Theophrastus both wrote about this fruit.
 For the Romans, it was a common food source.
 Cato the Elder wrote about the different fig types in his De Agri Cultura from 160 BC.

 Data of 2014 on the total world production of raw figs was some 1.14 million tonnes, Turkey, Egypt, Algeria, and Morocco being the four largest producers.